Got a question or want to discuss how we can help with your house sale? Call us 24/7 anytime

 What Is Capital Gains Tax

-Capital Gains Tax (CGT) is a tax on the profit made when selling an asset that has increased in value, such as property, shares, or valuable possessions.
-Only the gain is taxed, not the total sale price.
-The amount you pay depends on your income tax bracket and the type of asset sold.
-Some exemptions apply, such as Private Residence Relief for main homes, and there are ways to reduce CGT through allowances, deductions, and tax planning.
+Capital Gains Tax (CGT) is a tax on the profit made when you sell an asset that has increased in value.
+You only pay tax on the gain, not the full sale price, and the rate depends on your income and the type of asset sold.

 Who Pays Capital Gains Tax?